-The revamped version is expected to be fully implemented in October 2020, possibly with changes based on feedback from the soldiers involved in the test phase.
+The revamped version is expected to be fully implemented by October 2020, possibly with changes based on feedback from the soldiers involved in the test phase.

 The only component that remains the same is the last exercise: a two-mile run.

 The new test consists of six tasks of "events," rather than the three in the previous test.